 When are the winning numbers updated on the website?

-Why does it take so long for current winning numbers to be posted on your website?
+Why does it take so long for Draw Game winning numbers to be posted on your website?

 The drawing does not take place immediately after the sale of tickets for a particular drawing stops.
 First, each individual ticket must be read into the lottery's system and verified as a valid ticket.
 We do not conduct a drawing unless every ticket is logged correctly in our system.
 After the winning numbers are drawn, they are entered into our internal system, and then each winning ticket must be identified so that winners can claim their prizes as soon as possible.
 Once everything is verified, the winning information is sent to the website.